donatienLeray/ASCII_Animations/README.md

 **This little program shows a seasonal ASCII-art animation.**\
 **I hope you have some fun with it :)**

+> [!NOTE]
+> only summer and winter are animated yet.
+> The code need some refactoring...

 ## Compile
 To compile the program please just run
 ```bash